JanneMattila/www/docs/_posts/2024/09/2024-09-09-acr-artifact-cache.markdown

   - Create a new Key Vault
   - Create two new secrets in Key Vault: Docker Hub username and password
 2. Create a new credential set in ACR and use the above secrets from Key Vault.
-  - You need to grant credential set System Managed Identity (MI) access to Key Vault
+  - You need to grant credential set System Managed Identity access to Key Vault
 3. Create a new caching rule in ACR and use the above credential set
 4. Deploy workload using image from ACR which should automatically fetch the image from Docker Hub and store it in the cache